sarl/sarl/docs/io.sarl.docs.markdown/src/main/documentation/gettingstarted/CreateFirstProject.md

 ### Configuration of a runtime environment (optional)

-For executing your SARL program, you must use a [runtime environment]([:sarlUrl!]/runtime/index.html).
+For executing your SARL program, a [run-time environment]([:sarlUrl!]/runtime/index.html) should be used.
+By default, the SARL development environment replaces any reference to the SARL libraries by the run-time environment's libraries when the SARL program is launched within the SARL environment or when a runnable Jar library is created.

+In several specific cases, you may want to include the runtime environment into the Maven dependencies of your project.
+In this case, you could replace the Maven dependency to the SARL sdk (as defined in the previous section) by a Maven dependency to the runtime environment library.

+<caution>Replacing the SARL sdk library by the run-time environment library within the Maven dependencies is not the
+recommended approach by the SARL core developers.</caution>

 The runtime environment that is recommended by the developers of SARL is [Janus](http://www.janusproject.io).

-In several specific cases, you may want to include the runtime environment into the Maven dependencies of your project.
-In this case, you could replace the Maven dependency to the SARL sdk (as defined in the previous section) by a Maven dependency to the runtime environment.

-Replace the version number ([:janus.version:]) of the [Janus platform](http://www.janusproject.io) with the one you want to use.
+Replace the version number ([:janus.version2:]) of the [Janus platform](http://www.janusproject.io) with the one you want to use.
-You could search on the [Maven Central Repository](http://central.sonatype.org/) for the last available version.
+You could search on the [Maven Central Repository](http://search.maven.org/) for the last available version.

 ```xml